maidsafe/rfcs/proposed/0000-Petname-System.md

 This Key input cannot accept Nicknames as Keys.
 Even though Nicknames have the ability to be indexed into a searchable database, they are not meant to be an absolute resolver because they lack the attribute of being globally unique.
 While a search engine for Nicknames is not included in this proposal, it is certainly an application that this proposal facilitates.

-Any file or directory inside of a Nicknamed Share can be referenced by its name.
+Any file or directory underneath a Nicknamed Persona or Share can be referenced by its name.
 Since the Key is globally unique, any name appended to it must therefore be globally unique also just by virtue of being an extension of an already unique pointer.

 ## Namespace Transmogrification
 ### From the network to the user